Attendance and Academic Progress

 - contact your lecturers for assistance.

 Attendance at both lectures and tutorials is considered necessary at CIC unless you can demonstrate that you are already completing your units successfully.
-Attending classes is often linked to successful learning outcomes and regular attendance at lectures and tutorials is encouraged and expected.
+Attending classes is often linked to successful learning outcomes and regular attendance at classes is encouraged and expected.
 In particular, students need to be aware of all due dates for assessment tasks and mindful that some assessment tasks, such as tests and exams, take place during class time.
 These due dates are also available in the Moodle sites for the units you are enrolled in.

-Students who do not pass at least 50 per cent of the units undertaken in any given Term will be informed of their lack of academic progress in accordance with the Attendance and Academic Progress Policy.
+Students who do not pass at least 50 per cent of the units undertaken in any given study period will be informed of their lack of academic progress in accordance with the Attendance and Academic Progress Policy.
 An intervention strategy will be required for students identified at risk of not completing their studies within the expected duration or have not met the requirements for satisfactory course progress.

 The Academic Progress Intervention Plan for students failing to meet the minimum progression standard will be followed in accordance with the stages as described in the Attendance and Academic Progress Procedures.